 4. ERISA and Trial Challenges

 Denials are par for the course when it comes to ERISA.
 Plus, you typically will not be granted a trial with witnesses and a jury, and there is a limited amount of justice you can achieve regarding financial recovery.

 Your ERISA administrative appeal following the initial group denial is the very last chance you have to make your case because whatever information is not included with the administrative appeal will not be considered later when your ERISA complaint is filed.
 Do not try filing an administrative appeal alone.
 Partnering with a skilled and experienced ERISA long-term disability lawyer ensures you will provide comprehensive medical, financial, and vocational evidence to support your claim.

 Contact a Disability Claims and ERISA Lawyer

 Understand your policy and your consumer rights before filing a valid claim for individual or group long-term disability benefits.
-Our experienced ERISA lawyers and award-winning individual disability attorneys at DarrasLaw can review the terms of your disability insurance policy, help you understand your rights, and recommend claim suggestions.
+Our experienced Los Angeles ERISA attorneys and award-winning individual disability attorneys at DarrasLaw can review the terms of your disability insurance policy, help you understand your rights, and recommend claim suggestions.